charge-tech/paycertify-api-docs/README.md

 ## Step Two

 Now that the user has a VCC, they need to fund it with funds from their bank account.
 So the user will add a bank account to their app.
-This means we need the ability to create *test* bank accounts for our users, which are visible from the VCC api to determine balances and funds compatibility.
+This means we need the ability to create *test* bank accounts for our users, which are visible from the VCC API to determine balances and funds availability, meaning if a user tries to fund a VCC with a larger balance than their test bank account, VCC API should fail.

 **Endpoint required**